TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

 values are hashable, so that ``(key, value)`` pairs are unique and hashable, then the items view is also set-like.
 (Values views are not treated as set-like since the entries are generally not unique.)
-For set-like views, all of the operations defined for the abstract base class :class:`collections.abc.Set` are available (for example, ``==``, ``<``, or ``^``).
+For set-like views, all of the operations defined for the abstract base kundi :class:`collections.abc.Set` are available (for example, ``==``, ``<``, or ``^``).

 An example of dictionary view usage::